 During the past 20+ years, the majority of highly-skilled workers using H-1B visas to work in the U.S. have been from India.
 U.S. employers, not wanting to lose the services of these employees have applied for hundreds of thousands of green cards for them and their family members.

 The problem is that while there are no country-specific limits to the number of persons who can qualify for H-1B visas, only 7% of the employment-based and family-based green cards can be granted to persons born in a particular country.
 Therefore, India, a country with a population over one billion, is subject to the same numerical immigration limitations as Monaco or Sri Lanka, countries with low populations.
 The result is that India IT workers, physicians, engineers and other workers must wait for years and years for their green card applications to the processed, a very unfair situation.

-We are lobbying Congress to eliminate the per country quotas for employment-based green cards, and to raise them to 15% for family-based green cards.
+Congress should eliminate the per country quotas for employment-based green cards, and to raise them for family-based green cards.

-Indian Immigration to the US is divided into the following subtopics:
+India US Immigration is divided into the following subtopics:

 - US Embassy and Consulates in India

 - Related Indian Immigration to US – Websites